 Do I need to let Swiftcover know which countries I’ll be visiting?
 Do the rules vary depending on the country I plan to travel to?

-If you’re looking to have more than the minimum legal cover to drive in the country you’re visiting, you’ll need to let us know details about your trip before you leave.
+If you are looking to have more than the minimum legal cover to drive in the country you’re visiting, you’ll need to let us know details about your trip before you leave so we can let you know the level of cover we are able to provide.

 If you plan on travelling to any country which is not in the EU, then you will need to let us know about this before you leave so that we can let you know if we are able to provide any cover for your trip.
 We can discuss this with you in more detail when you contact us to tell us about your journey.